-To transfer to the University as a CCC junior level transfer student, a student must take the following steps:
+To transfer to the University, a student must take the following steps:

-1. Meet Admission Requirements - students must complete the statewide eligibility requirements for transferring to the UC, see Admission Requirements as Junior-Level Transfer listed above.

-2. Major Preparation Requirements - major preparation requirements specify the courses you must take during your first two years of college to prepare for advanced study in your major.
+- 1. Meet Admission Requirements students must complete the statewide eligibility requirements for transferring to the UC, see Admission Requirements as Junior-Level Transfer listed above. - 2.
+Major Preparation -major preparation requirements specify the courses you must take during your first two years of college to prepare for advanced study in your major.
 Major preparation is one of the central factors some UCs use to determine your admissions to the University.
 They may be required as part of the major, be prerequisites for other courses that are required as part of the major or be required to gain admission to the major.